adarsh-2425/simple-node-app/README.md

 npm start

-Visit `http://localhost:3000` in your browser to access the app.
+Visit `http://localhost:3000` or your hosted address in your browser to access the app.

 ## Functionality